Joey Wendle Player Props: Marlins vs. Rockies

 Joey Wendle At The Plate

-- Wendle is batting .271 with 13 doubles, two triples, a home run and nine walks.
+- Wendle is hitting .270 with 13 doubles, two triples, a home run and nine walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.